 For all users, select the top-level organizational unit.
 Initially, an organizational unit inherits the settings of its parent.

-The minimum length allowed is one hour, and the maximum is 24 hours.
-The length does not include how long a user has been inactive in the session.
+The minimum frequency allowed is 1 hour, and the maximum is 24 hours.
+The frequency doesn't include how long a user has been inactive in the session.
 It is the fixed time that elapses before the user needs to sign in again.

-- Under Re-authentication method, select Password or Security key to specify how the user needs to sign back in.
+- Under Reauthentication method, select Password or Security key to specify how the user needs to reauthenticate.

 - If the organizational unit's status is already Overridden, choose an option: